Welcome to the world of craps! If you’re new to this exciting, fast-paced dice game, you’ve come to the right place.

 In this guide, we’ll walk you through all the basics of how to play craps and give you the tools you need to feel confident and comfortable at the table.

-Whether you’re looking to try your luck at a casino or want to learn a new game for fun with friends, craps is a great choice.
+Whether you’re looking to try your luck at a casino or want to learn a new game for fun with friends, craps is always a great choice.

 Craps Rules: The Craps Table Layout Explained